precice/precice.github.io/pages/docs/couple-your-code/couple-your-code-porting-v2-3.md

 ## preCICE API

+- The main preCICE header file was renamed.
+This means that you need to:
+  - Replace `#include "precice/SolverInterface.hpp"` with `#include "precice/precice.hpp"`.
+  - Where declaring a preCICE object, replace the `precice::SolverInterface` type with `precice::Participant`
+  - Where constructing a preCICE object, replace the `precice::SolverInterface( ... )` constructor with `precice::Participant( ... )`.
+  - Consider renaming your objects from, e.g., `interface` to `participant`, to better reflect the purpose and to be consistent with the rest of the changes.
 - Migrate connectivity information to the vertex-only API.
 All `setMeshX` methods take vertex IDs as input and return nothing.
   - Directly define face elements or cells of your coupling mesh available in your solver by passing their vectices to preCICE, which automatically handles edges of triangles etc. See [Mesh Connectivity](couple-your-code-defining-mesh-connectivity) for more information.
   - Rename `setMeshTriangleWithEdges` to `setMeshTriangle` and `setMeshQuadWithEdges` to `setMeshQuad`.
 The edge-based implementation was removed.